-The advanced practice portion of the entry-level graduate nursing program consists of three semesters of advanced-level coursework that can be taken either on a full-time or part-time basis.
+The advanced practice portion of the Direct-Entry graduate nursing program consists of three semesters of advanced-level coursework.
 During this portion of the program, students hone their specialty skills, enjoying even smaller student to faculty ratios than in their pre-RN phase of study.
 In clinical practicums, students work one-on-one with a practitioner in their area of advanced practice and with patients individually.
 In clinical seminars, students focus on application of knowledge and development of clinical thinking and decision-making skills.

-Students complete a minimum of 500 hours of supervised clinical practicum throughout this portion program, more if they have chosen specialties catering to various age groups or requiring performance in multiple health care settings.
-These experiences allow students to meet highly individualized learning objectives in a variety of settings and to continually practice what they learn in class with real patients.
-Our students enjoy priority clinical practicum placements at prestigious health care facilities, including Massachusetts General Hospital, Spaulding Rehabilitation Hospital, Children's Hospital Boston, Brigham and Women's Hospital, Newton-Wellesley Hospital, McLean

-Hospital, Faulkner Hospital and North Shore Medical Center.
-These placements have often resulted in job offers after graduation.
+Students complete a minimum of 500 hours of supervised clinical practice throughout this portion of the program, more if they have chosen specialties catering to various age groups or requiring performance in multiple health care settings.
+These experiences allow students to meet learning objectives in a variety of settings and to continually practice what they learn in class with patients.
+Our students enjoy priority clinical practicum placements at prestigious health care facilities within Partners Health Care facilities including Massachusetts General Hospital, Spaulding Rehabilitation Hospital, Brigham and Women's Hospital, Newton-Wellesley Hospital, McLean Hospital, Faulkner Hospital and North Shore Medical Center.
+Placements also occur in more than 400 additional clinical facilities.

-Combining theory and intensive hands-on clinical coursework, this phase of the graduate nursing program gives you the 41 (minimum) additional credits required for your master's degree and for eligibility as a certified Nurse Practitioner and/or Clinical Specialist.
-In earning your credits, you will receive a clinical education across the continuum of socio-economic, ethnic, and clinical sites, and have the opportunity to study with a faculty that is actively engaged in research.
+Combining theory and intensive hands-on clinical coursework, this phase of the graduate nursing program gives you the additional credits required for your master's degree and for eligibility as a certified Nurse Practitioner and/or Clinical Specialist.
+In earning your credits, you will receive a clinical education across the continuum of socio-economic, ethnic, and clinical sites, and have the opportunity to study with a faculty that is actively engaged in clinical scholarship and practive.
 You will also be prepared in the utilization of research as it impacts clinical care and outcomes and have the opportunity to be supported in studies and research related to your own interests.

-A faculty advisor who is a clinical expert in your chosen field of specialization will be assigned to work with you to develop an individual program plan that meets your interests and assures eligibility for your certification as either a nurse practitioner or clinical nurse specialist.
+A faculty advisor who is a clinical expert in your chosen field of specialization will be assigned to work with you to develop a program plan that meets your interests and assures eligibility for your certification as either a nurse practitioner or clinical nurse specialist.